-Here in Whistler we live in a bit of a bubble—I’ll admit not all of us locals are up to date on world politics and news from afar but part of that is because the sun is out, Whistler is coming off the third snowiest March in the past decade, and Whistler Blackcomb just announced spring skiing on Blackcomb will extend until May 26, 2014.
+Here in Whistler we live in a bit of a bubble—I’ll admit not all of us locals are up to date on world politics and news from afar but part of that is because the sun is out, and spring skiing is on until at least mid-May.

 Which is awesome news because spring skiing is the best skiing, here in the bubble at least.
 I was recently informed by a colleague that not everyone loves spring skiing.
 Apparently there is an entire segment of people who claim to enjoy skiing and snowboarding, just not in the spring.

 Obviously, those people are missing out or are skiing in the wrong places because in Whistler spring provides some of the best skiing of the year, if not the best.
 The Insider asked a few snowsport experts who live both inside and outside the Whistler bubble to wax poetic about spring skiing and we came up with this nifty top 5 list.
 Enjoy.

 Top 5 Reasons Whistler Spring Skiing Rules (and might be better than winter.)

 1. Sun and Snow, Together